Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This is a hard one, but if something doesn’t interest you or inspire creativity in you, it is best to avoid photographing it.
 Some photographers spend time photographing rare events that they honestly don’t care about.
 Well, why would anyone else care about it?

-By taking photos of the things you like, you're opening your soul and communicating with your audience.
-That's how you develop a style and evoke an emotion in others.
+You’re opening your soul and communicating with your audience by taking photos of the things you like.
+That’s how you develop a style and evoke an emotion in others.

 6: Evaluate photos that impress you, or are used in advertising